Skip to main content

 3. Stamp Departmental Units

 i.
-Failure to provide KFS information at the time of the initial request may result in the delay or cancellation of services.
+Failure to provide KFS account information at the time of the initial request may result in the delay or cancellation of services.

 ii.
 Once a deposit or final payment has been processed it is final.
 Refunds and re-billing are not permitted because the client wants to change the method of payment.